-As described below under 2020 Actual Incentive Cash Earned, the objective financial metrics in our annual plan that were measured for purposes of the 2020 Annual Cash Incentive were Pre-Tax Earnings and EBITDA, which are viewed as indicative of the Company's profitability, and Days Sales Outstanding (DSO), which is viewed as indicative of the Company's cash flow.
+In determining compensation, the Committee considers many factors in order to align performance with the compensation received by our executives.
+As described below under 2021 Actual Incentive Cash Earned, the objective financial metrics in our annual plan that were measured for purposes of the 2021 Annual Cash Incentive were Pre-Tax Earnings and EBITDA, which are viewed as indicative of the Company's profitability, and Days Sales Outstanding (DSO), which is viewed as indicative of the Company's cash flow.
 All of these are important measures reflecting our performance and the creation of value for shareholders.
-In addition, the Committee considered the following, which are also described on pages 40-41 under Summary of Our Compensation Considerations:
+In addition, the Committee considered the factors summarized below.

+Summary of Our Compensation Considerations:

-- A detailed assessment of Martin Marietta's overall financial performance and each segment's financial performance, including the highlights and the challenges. - Shareholder returns, including the consistent delivery of value to Martin Marietta's shareholders. - Our safety performance, which continues to be world class and industry leading. - Outstanding environmental and regulatory compliance results, sustainability initiatives, and cybersecurity protections. - Continuing achievement of excellent management of working capital. - The successful organic and inorganic growth of Martin Marietta.
+- A detailed assessment of Martin Marietta's overall financial performance and each segment's financial performance, including the highlights and the challenges. - Shareholder returns, including the consistent delivery of value to Martin Marietta's shareholders. - · Our safety performance, which continues to be world class and industry leading. - Outstanding environmental and regulatory compliance results, sustainability initiatives, and cybersecurity protections. - · Continuing achievement of excellent management of working capital. - The successful organic and inorganic growth of Martin Marietta. - · Execution of our talent management and succession planning strategies.

-These resulted in strong payouts in response to the Company's strong performance in 2020 - our pay-for-performance aligns our performance with management's pay and with shareholders' interests.
+These resulted in strong payouts in response to the Company's strong performance in 2021 - our pay-for-performance aligns our performance with management's pay and with shareholders' interests.
+The Committee also took into consideration that as an "essential business" under state and local laws, the Company's operations remained open throughout the pandemic, as well as management's response to the COVID-19 global pandemic, which included ensuring the health of our employees while continuing operations with minimal disruptions and continuing to serve our customers.

-We also wanted to ensure that our Company and business model were resilient and robust enough to survive and thrive under all challenging circumstances, regardless of whether they are predictable or within management's control.
-In this regard, the Committee developed a Resilience Scorecard that includes the key criteria described in the chart below that in our view measure our company's ability to remain strong through severe, unexpected circumstances, as well as assessing management's actions and whether they were appropriate in responding to and managing through events such as the pandemic.
+We also want to continuously ensure that our Company and business model are resilient and robust enough to survive and thrive under all challenging circumstances, regardless of whether they are predictable or within management's control.
+In this regard, the Committee developed a Resilience Scorecard in 2020 that includes the key criteria described in the chart below that in our view measure our company's ability to remain strong through severe, unexpected circumstances, as well as assessing management's actions and whether they were appropriate in responding to and managing through events such as the COVID-19 pandemic.
 The Resilience Scorecard allows the Committee to apply a multiplier of 0.75x to 1.25x to management's annual award that would be otherwise based on pre-event factors.
-These qualitative factors are important to position the Company to minimize the adverse impact of the pandemic and rebound guickly as the event subsides and the economy strengthens.
-We believe this scorecard is valuable to us under all circumstances, and not just to a pandemic.
-In the case of the pandemic's impact on the Company's performance in 2020, the Committee determined not to apply any multiplier in the Resilience Scorecard to management's executive compensation for 2020.
+These qualitative factors are important to position the Company to minimize the adverse impact from these unexpected events.
+We believe this scorecard is valuable to us under all circumstances, and not just to the pandemic.
+In the case of the pandemic's impact on the Company's performance in 2020 and 2021, the Committee determined not to apply any multiplier in the Resilience Scorecard to management's executive compensation.
 Further, the Committee made no COVID-19-related adjustments to our compensation based on the scorecard.